ponseko/jaxnasium/docs/index.md

 Algorithms in `jaxnasium.algorithms` are built following a near-single-file implementation philosophy in mind.
 In contrast to implementations in [CleanRL](https://github.com/vwxyzjn/cleanrl) or [PureJaxRL](https://github.com/luchris429/purejaxrl), Jaxnasium algorithms are built in Equinox and follow a class-based design with a familiar [Stable-Baselines](https://github.com/DLR-RM/stable-baselines3) API.

-Each algorithm supports both discrete- and continuous action/observation space -- adjusting based on the provided environment `observation_space` and `action_space`.
-Additionally, the implementations support multi-agent environments out of the box.

 ```python
 from jaxnasium.algorithms import PPO
 import jax